johncmerfeld/GooseLife/README.md

-# The GooseLife suit and its many spinoff series!
+# The GooseLife suite and its many spinoff series!

 ## GooseLife
 A suite of cellular automata based on Conway's Game of Life